 - Lay the fig slices large face down on the butter and sugar.

-- Add up to 2 tbsp Milk as needed to make the batter droppable.
+- Add up to 4 tbsp Milk as needed to make the batter droppable.
+The mixture might split at this stage – it doesn't matter.

 - Vaguely smooth over the top to make an even layer.